neomura/cartridge/shell/readme.md

 ### PCB

-The Neomura cartridge format is intended to contain a 43.18x39.37mm PCB, equivalent to 16x14.5 2.54mm pads with a 1.27mm margin on all sides (which must be clear of components, except the pin headers).
+The Neomura cartridge format is intended to contain a 42x40.37mm PCB, a little more than 16.5x15.5 2.54mm pads with enough clearance for most common through-hole components.
+0.68mm of margin on the left, top and right sides must be kept clear except for the pin headers.

-Note that the PCB is mounted with components facing the back of the cartridge.

 ### Engravings

-On the front are a "pill-shaped" "grip" area featuring the Neomura logo, an area for a label, and an arrow directing the user to insert it into the cartridge slot.
+On the front are a "pill-shaped" "grip" area featuring the Neomura logo, an area for a 40x30mm label, and an arrow directing the user to insert it into the cartridge slot.

 ```
           .-----------------------.